Leveraging 7 Types of Social Media for Branding

-by / ⠀Personal Branding• Startup Advice / June 28, 2022It is impossible to ignore the power of social media.
-Everyday it is integrated more and more into the marketing of businesses – both small and large.
-Even brick and mortar business can take advantage of this by focusing on a specific region.
-However don’t bother if you will just “join”, you need to be active in order to see the results.
+by / ⠀Personal Branding• Startup Advice / June 28, 2022It is impossible to ignore the power of social media for branding.
+Every day it is integrated more and more into the marketing of businesses – both small and large.
+Even brick-and-mortar businesses can take advantage of this by focusing on a specific region.
+However don’t bother if you will just “join,” you need to be active in order to see the results.
 Building relationships and trust takes time.
-Here are 7 types of social media you should take advantage of everyday.
+Here are 7 types of social media you should take advantage of every day.

 Besides the obvious personal benefits of using websites like Facebook and Myspace, there are many advantages to using these networks for your business.
 According to Michael Greene, research analyst at JupiterResearch, social networks such as Facebook and MySpace can be powerful marketing platforms.
 “MySpace has already become a must-use platform for entertainment marketers looking to connect with young and highly engaged audiences,” he said.
 “And Facebook offers an array of options for marketers through its ‘Pages’ function and its applications platform.”
 Facebook and Myspace are soon becoming the most prominent means of sharing information.
 As of July 2009, both sites were reaching over 180 million unique visitors on a monthly basis and are continuing on an upward trend.
 Businesses can promote through these sites’ forums, blogs, fan pages, groups, events, bulletin boards, and other features.

-It is best to integrate a blog into your own website, however if that isn’t an option there are many websites like WordPress and Blogspot that offer free hosting.
+It is best to integrate a blog into your own website, however, if that isn’t an option there are many websites like WordPress and Blogspot that offer free hosting.
 Be sure to consistently provide fresh and relative posts.
 Blogging can increase search engine optimization and boost your traffic.
 Providing an interesting read for your users can leave a positive experience with the main brand you are marketing.